-Additionally, cropmarks were noted on aerial photographs of the "Buckbury" fields area in 1989 (see Dudley Metropolitan Borough Council's Historic Environment Record (HER), entry no. 10602).
-They are described as having an elongated "D" shape with the flat side to the west and a sub-circular enclosure to the north-east.
-The HER states that the cropmarks are located "south of Burys Hill", but according to Mark Mather (2014) they lie within the field immediately east of the waterworks reservoir site (i.e. the field named Light Acres on the 1846 Tithe Plan of Pedmore).
+Cropmarks were seen on aerial photographs of the "Buckbury" fields area in 1989 (see Dudley Metropolitan Borough Council's Historic Environment Record (HER), entry no. 10602).
+They are described as having an elongated "D" shape with the flat side to the west and a subcircular enclosure to the north-east.
+The cropmarks are said to be located "south of Burys Hill" and according to Mark Mather (2014) lie within the field immediately east of the waterworks reservoir site (i.e. the field named Light Acres on the 1846 Tithe Plan of Pedmore).
 They are thus very close to the four "Buckbury" fields.

-While these archaeological remains might be related to the sicanbyrig waypoint, evidence is purely circumstantial; and both the mound and the cropmarks remain undated.
-It is interesting that a group of fields bearing the name Compton is shown immediately east of the cropmarks on the 1846 Pedmore tithe map.
-The most common source for this name, OE cumb (valley), is certainly not applicable to these fields.
-The name Compton might instead derive from the OE words camp and tūn, referring to a settlement within, or near, an enclosed piece of land; and such a structure could be responsible for the cropmarks noted in the HER.
+While these archaeological remains might be related to this waypoint, evidence is purely circumstantial; and the cropmarks remain undated.
+It is interesting that a group of fields bearing the name Compton is shown immediately east of the cropmarks on the 1845 Pedmore tithe map.
+The most common source for this name, OE cumb (valley), is certainly not applicable for these fields.
+The name Compton is more likely to derive from the OE words camp and tūn, referring to a settlement within, or near, an enclosed piece of land.
+Such a structure might be responsible for the cropmarks noted in the HER.

-The Swinford Charter is probably not the only reference, in the historical literature, to this fortified site.
+The Swinford Charter may not be the only reference to this fortified site in the historical literature.
 Compiled some three-and-a-half centuries after the charter, the Great Perambulation of royal forests (dated AD 1300) includes a description of the bounds of Kinver Forest which was said to have included parts of Oldswinford and Pedmore manors (British History Online, 2014).
 Appendix B describes the perambulation of Kinver Forest's eastern boundary, which passes south along Wollaston Ridge to Wolfeswrosne (the raised hillocks, or drumlins, of glacial sand and gravel near Norton Covert) and then to Feckebury before again turning south towards Ovemaste mere (either the pools of Brake Mill Farm or Windmill pool near Blakedown).
-Though not independently identified, Feckebury would appear to have lain in the general vicinity of sicanbyrig and, in view of its "-bury" ending, it may well have represented the same structure.
-Indeed, the two names have certain additional similarities.
-If one accepts the "dry watercourse" meaning of sicanbyrig, substitution of an -e- for an -iseems easily possible: OE sic sometimes mutated to (now archaic) forms such as seech, seek or seyke (Brown, 2015).
-It is also conceivable that confusion between a long (medial) 's' ('I') and the letter 'f' in early manuscripts, might go some way to explaining the different initial letters in Sica- and Fecke-.
+Though not independently identified, Feckebury would appear to have lain in the general vicinity of Sica's Fortification and, in view of its "-bury" ending, it may well have represented the same structure as Sica's Fortification.
+Indeed, the two names have certain similarities, and it is conceivable that confusion between a long (medial) 's' ('I') and the letter 'f' in early manuscripts, might go some way to explaining the existence of two different forms: Sica- and Fecke-.